-In addition to previous TA positions, I have also been a research assistant in the Crossroads Collaborative: Youth, Sex, Health, Rights and in the Stealth Health project at the University of Ar.
-Before moving to Tucson, I worked as a case worker, educator, and HIV counselor with Spanish-speaking immigrant youth in the D.C. metropolitan area.
+My advisor is Dr. Susan Shaw.
+I have also been a research assistant in the Crossroads Collaborative: Youth, Sex, Health, Rights and in the Stealth Health project at the University of Arizona.
+Before moving to Tucson, I worked as an educator, case worker and HIV counselor with Spanish-speaking immigrant youth in the D.C. metropolitan area.

 Areas of Study